hawkinsw/CPPTimes/FirstDebug.md

 }
 ```

 If there is a compile time, then there must be another time ... the time when the program is executed.
 We call that the _run time_.
-With the fix in, our code now compiles.
+With the fix in (i.e., the addition of the missing `;`), our code now compiles.
 That's half the battle.
 Now we need to determine what happens when the code _runs_.

 If we run the compiled code shown above, the output (perhaps unexpectedly) looks like